Davis Cup Finals Spots At Stake Despite Virus Pressure - UrduPoint

 Paes made his Davis Cup debut 30 years ago and boasts a career competition record of 92 wins and 35 losses.

-He holds the overall Davis Cup record for most doubles match-wins, recording his 44th victory during the zonal victory against Pakistan last year.
+- 'Big brother' - He holds the overall Davis Cup record for most doubles match-wins, recording his 44th during the zonal victory against Pakistan last year.

-"There are still so many things to win," said Paes ahead of the trip to Zagreb.
+Croatia will be led by 2014 US Open winner Marin Cilic while India's top player Sumit Nagal is ranked at 127 in the world.

 Twins Bob and Mike Bryan will play their last Davis Cup tie having already said they will retire for good after the US Open.